lucifer-kj/Single_Review/README.md

    ```

 2. **Deploy to your preferred platform**
-   - Ensure PostgreSQL database is accessible
+   - Ensure Supabase project is accessible
    - Set all environment variables
    - Configure domain and SSL certificates